Locations:

 Can hepatitis E be prevented?

-If you live in or travel to an area where hepatitis E is common or there’s an outbreak, you can reduce your risk by:
+If you live in or travel to an area where hepatitis E is common, you can reduce your risk by:

-• Washing your hands frequently, especially before eating and after going to the bathroom.
+• Washing your hands often, especially before eating and after using the bathroom

 Advertisement